The Pre-Loved Condition of Our Vintage Timepieces

 TIME&TIDE: Regrets, I’ve Had a Few – How to Handle Buyer’s Remorse

 Fratello: You Asked Us - Vintage Watch Maintenance

 Fratello: Understanding The Mechanical Chronograph – A Watchmaker Explains

 HODINKEE: In-Depth Twelve Mistakes New Watch Guys Make, And How To Avoid Them

-DCVW Social Media: We regularly post our new auctions, and watch articles - vintage and otherwise sartorial - that catch our eye!
+DCVW Social Media: We regularly post our new (old) vintage watches, and watch articles - vintage and otherwise sartorial - that catch our eye!

 Follow us on:

 All of our shipments are shipped within the United States, free of charge, via trackable United States Postal Service (USPS) Priority mail, included in the purchase price.
 We pack our watches carefully to ensure proper cushioning during shipment.
-International shipments cost a flat $24.99, and $15 extra for USPS registered/tracked; insurance costs extra (and is not included by default), it remains the customer's responsibility to inform us they wish this to be added.
+International shipments cost a flat $34.99 for USPS Priority Mail, which includes tracking and insurance.

 USPS shipping takes approximately 2-4 business days to reach domestic continental U.S. addresses, and 14-21 business days for international orders.
 However, the latter can take longer depending on a country’s customs policies.

 DCVW is amenable to insuring international orders and/or using other mail services - such as DHL, FedEx, or UPS - but these tend to be considerably more expensive and we like to keep shipping costs reasonable (but reliable!) for our international customers.